memoria-io/memoria-io.github.io/public/products/helium.md

 - **Sustained Delivery Speed**
   Prioritizes internal quality to maintain a steady delivery pace as complexity grows.
-  *E.g., DDD and hexagonal principles provide a structure that scales beyond the initial “stamina curve.”*
+  *E.g., DDD and hexagonal principles provide a structure that scales beyond the initial "stamina curve."*

 - **Operational Resilience**
   Ships with production-grade defaults and hardened patterns for fault tolerance.